AndyObtiva/dcr/README.md

 A young boy programming language for drawing and coloring with repetition.

 DCR is a minimal subset of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html) that is intentionally simplified to teach computer programming to all 1-3 grade young boys in school (not just the ones who already gravitate towards math and computers).
-It uses a stick figure to draw instead of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html)'s turtle.
+Unlike traditional [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html), DCR uses a stick figure instead of a turtle to draw clean high resolution graphics (no big square pixels).

 ![Draw Color Repeat Screenshot](/images/dcr-screenshot.png)